Make a statement when you make purchases.

-If you’re looking for a durable credit card that says style and luxury, the obvious choice is a metal credit card.
-Aside from being a head-turner everytime you use it to pay, it often comes with generous rewards and travel perks — especially if it’s one of the more expensive cards.
+If you’re looking for a durable credit card that says style and luxury, you’ll find that with a metal credit card.
+Aside from being a head-turner when you use it, it often comes with generous rewards and travel perks — especially if it’s one of the more expensive cards.

 Our pick for a metal credit card